-1.5 Pupils come from a range of backgrounds and locations, with a small proportion coming from overseas.
-Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
-The school has identified 18 pupils as having special educational needs and/or disabilities, including dyslexia and dyspraxia.
-Fourteen of these pupils receive additional specialist help.
-No pupils have an education, health and care plan.
-English is an additional language for 6 pupils, all of whom receive additional support.
-Data used by the school have identified 16 pupils as the most able in the school's population, and the curriculum is modified for them and for 37 other pupils due to their special talents across a range of subjects.
+1.3 Pupils come from a range of professional and business backgrounds and represent more than 40 different nationalities.
+Most have experience of living abroad and are fluent in more than one language.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is in line with the national average.
+The school has identified 31 pupils as having special educational needs and/or disabilities which include dyslexia, dyscalculia, dyspraxia, attention deficit disorder and hearing difficulties, all of whom receive additional specialist help.
+No pupil has a statement of educational needs or an education, health and care plan.
+English is an additional language for 39 pupils, all of whom are supported by their classroom teachers and specialist lessons.
+Data used by the school have identified 55 pupils as being the most able in the school's population, or as having particular gifts and talents.
+Their needs are met through the curricular and extra-curricular provision, an enrichment programme and individual action plans.